MicrosoftDocs/xamarin-docs/docs/get-started/what-is-xamarin.md

 ### Added features

-Xamarin combines the abilities of native platforms and adds a number of features, including:
+Xamarin combines the abilities of native platforms, while adding features that include:

 1. **Complete binding for the underlying SDKs** – Xamarin contains bindings for nearly the entire underlying platform SDKs in both iOS and Android.
 Additionally, these bindings are strongly-typed, which means that they’re easy to navigate and use, and provide robust compile-time type checking and during development.
 Strongly-typed bindings lead to fewer runtime errors and higher-quality applications.
 1. **Objective-C, Java, C, and C++ Interop** – Xamarin provides facilities for directly invoking Objective-C, Java, C, and C++ libraries, giving you the power to use a wide array of third party code.
 This functionality lets you use existing iOS and Android libraries written in Objective-C, Java, or C/C++.
 Additionally, Xamarin offers binding projects that allow you to bind native Objective-C and Java libraries using a declarative syntax.